836 Naval Air Squadron: Lieutenant Commander Slater

-Slater had personally led the squadron's 'A' flight in the first attachment to MV Empire MacAlpine in April 1943 and he was the only regular Royal Navy officer in the unit, all others being wartime RNVR.
+Acting Lieutenant Commander Ransford Slater took command in July 1942, Slater had personally led the squadron's 'A' flight in the first attachment to MV Empire MacAlpine in April 1943 and he was the only regular Royal Navy officer in the unit, all others being wartime RNVR.
 Slater had recognised from the outset that successful operations required the aircrew and ship's crew to work together as a team.
 That was potentially a problem since the Royal Navy and the Merchant Navy had widely differing working practices and traditions.

 "During the weeks of training, Slater was in his element.
 His leadership was evident in every aspect.
 His skill in unlocking the secrets of how to land on a floating postage-stamp were passed on to his pilots, while, at the same time, he made the team feel that their contribution to the success of the enterprise was vital.."

 One thing he arranged was that the air party on the ships signed ships articles and hence placed themselves under the orders of the Ship's Master.
 For this they were supposed to receive one shilling per month and a bottle of beer per day.
 They got the beer – seven bottles every Sunday.
 It also entitled them to wear the small silver 'MN' lapel badge on their uniforms, which caused not a little upset with more traditional senior RN officers.
 Another of Slater's rules for the squadron was that flight commanders must have completed a full round trip under another flight commander before being eligible to take over.

 The squadron operated the Fairey Swordfish Mark II and they were painted all white (apparently the best camouflage for daylight flight over water).
 Some flights got carried away and replaced the Royal Navy legend on the rear fuselage with Merchant Navy – to the consternation of some observers.
 With a flight for each of 19 ships, plus a few spare flights for training and relief, the squadron eventually grew to a strength of 91 aircraft, certainly a Fleet Air Arm record and probably a world one.
 Slater was awarded the military OBE for his efforts, particularly for landing on a MAC ship carrying 2 depth charges after his arrester hook had been torn away.
 He was killed by flying into powerlines near Derry on 28 June 1944.

-Some of the crews and aircraft were lent to 816 Naval Air Squadron during the middle of 1944.
-816 NAS were based at Perranporth Airfield and carried out anti-submarine patrols under the control of Coastal Command.
-The loan was due to the expected increase of U-boat activity in the Channel area as a result of the D-Day landings.

-After VE-Day, 836 squadron was disbanded in July 1945.
+Disbandment

+The squadron's capacity diminished as the threat posed by U-boats decreased and the utilisation of escort carriers increased, resulting in a reduction to thirty aircraft by February 1945.
+Despite enduring long enough for the introduction of Fairey Swordfish IIIs, the squadron was disbanded at RNAS Maydown on 29 July 1945.

+The majority of the aircraft were transported to Barton, near Manchester, for dismantling.
+However, one aircraft that managed to evade this outcome was LS326, previously designated as L2 with L' Flight in MV Rapana, and is currently with the Royal Navy Historic Flight (RNHF) at RNAS Yeovilton, Somerset.

 Aircraft operated

+The squadron operated a variety of different aircraft and versions: